What Does "Secular" Mean?

 To be secular is to maintain a naturalistic worldview in which belief in anything is always proportioned to the evidence available.
 It is about engaging in a variety of activities that are understood as this-worldly, and to identify with, or be a member of, non-religious groupings or associations.

 To be secular does not mean that one lacks belief.
 Secular folks believe in all sorts of things, like loving their spouses and children, or the value of education, or the potential of science, or the importance of protecting the earth, or the fact that Yoko Ono should have never been allowed to sing on the White Album.
 Our lives are rife with beliefs — but none of them are beliefs in supernatural deities, creatures, or realms.

-As for belonging, secular people see themselves primary as members of the human race, or of particular nations, or of given racial-ethnic groups, or of soccer teams, or of political groups, or of social movements, or of occupational associations, or motorcycle clubs, or hiking clubs – in short, secular folks associate with a host of various social groups and organizations – but none that are religious in nature.
+As for belonging, secular people see themselves primarily as members of the human race, or of particular nations, or of given racial-ethnic groups, or of soccer teams, or of political groups, or of social movements, or of occupational associations, or motorcycle clubs, or hiking clubs.
+In short, secular folks associate with a host of various social groups and organizations, but none that are religious in nature.